ayan20985/skule-webring/README.md

    }
    ```

-3. Submit a Pull Request!
-We'll try to review as fast as we can.
+3. Submit a Pull Request.

 ### Maintenance